Dyson is canceling its ambitious electric car project

 The news is a shame for anyone who is interested in the potential of EVs, especially as there seemed to be a true excitement around the car inside Dyson.
 I met with Jake Dyson in 2016, when he first confirmed plans to eventually take over the company from his father.
 At the time, the Dyson electric car was still just a rumor, and when I asked him if Dyson was looking into an entirely new category of product, I saw a gleam in his eye—like he couldn’t hold the secret back.
 “The answer is yes,” he said.
 “A product that doesn’t exist?
 That’s something that’s happening at the moment as we speak.
 There will be something soon that you didn’t think you needed, that you really do need, basically.
 A product you wouldn’t imagine, be able to sit here and say, ‘wouldn’t it be great if we had that?’
 That is starting to happen.
 There are references to it.
 There’s a need for it.
 But generally, people won’t have recognized it.”

 Was it the car that Jake was referring to?
 It’s hard to know.
-According to Dyson senior, the design the 500-person team created for the project was very much a reality—and I, for one, am curious if we will ever see the design or hear just where the bottlenecks were in production.
+As James Dyson described in his letter to employees, the team’s car is very much a reality—and I, for one, am curious if we will ever see the design or hear just where the bottlenecks were in production.

 Until that day comes, Dyson will be using one key component of the car’s technology in products moving forward—the battery.
 Dyson described applying the team’s learnings on solid state batteries to new technologies, including robotics, adding, “our battery will benefit Dyson in a profound way and take us in exciting new directions.”